Can Uber Be Replaced By An Open Source Competitor?

 Need to add payment details?
 Just snap a picture of your credit card.

-The low costs for switching has resulted in companies only differentiating themselves by price – resulting in a race to the bottom price war.
-Consumers though, have repeatedly shown that they’ll respond to these offers, signing up in droves.
+The low costs of switching have resulted in companies only differentiating themselves by price—resulting in a race-to-the-bottom price war.
+Consumers, though, have repeatedly shown that they’ll respond to these offers, signing up in droves.

-Uber or Grabtaxi or Hailo.
+Uber, GrabTaxi, or Hailo.
 It really doesn’t matter.
 It’s just a ride home.
-There’s no consumer loyalty in the taxi booking world.
+There’s no consumer loyalty in the taxi-booking world.

 Will The Drivers Jump Ship?

-Unlike consumers, driver do face some administrative barriers when switching platforms.
-Mainly related to regulatory compliance matters (license verification etc).
+Unlike consumers, drivers do face some administrative barriers when switching platforms, mainly related to regulatory compliance matters (license verification, etc.).

 The backlash is understandable.
 These drivers feel like they’ve been duped.
-When drivers sign on Uber, they’re promised control over their lives.
+When drivers sign on with Uber, they’re promised control over their lives.
 Have flexible working hours!
-Earn Loads of cash!
+Earn loads of cash!
 Be your own boss!

 Show me the money!

-Mercenary behaviour is highly visible anytime one takes an Uber taxi.
-Most drivers will have 2, or more, mobile-phones mounted on their dashboards running competing taxi hailing apps.
+Mercenary behaviour is highly visible whenever one takes an Uber taxi.
+Most drivers will have two or more mobile phones mounted on their dashboards running competing taxi-hailing apps.

-In order to attract and retain drivers on its platforms, taxi apps have been offering a guaranteed hourly wage when certain conditions are met.
-It’s pretty attractive deal – on paper at least.
+To attract and retain drivers on their platforms, taxi apps have been offering a guaranteed hourly wage when certain conditions are met.
+It’s a pretty attractive deal—on paper at least.
 [1]

-The minute any other taxi hailing app offer better incentives, a mass driver exodus follows.
-It’s repeated itself across multiple cities world wide.
+The minute any other taxi-hailing app offers better incentives, a mass driver exodus follows.
+It’s repeated itself across multiple cities worldwide wide.

-Again, due to the transactional nature and zero switching costs of the marketplace.
-The next cheaper-better-faster platform is just a click away.
-Drivers worldwide have shown their loyalty is highly price sensitive.
+Again, this is due to the transactional nature and zero switching costs of the marketplace.
+The next cheaper, better, faster platform is just a click away.
+Drivers worldwide have shown their loyalty is highly price-sensitive.

-An open source competitor will be able to attract drivers with it’s low commission structure.
-However, due the high incentives currently being handed out by dominant taxi hailing companies, such baits would prove insufficient.
+An open-source competitor will be able to attract drivers with its low commission structure.
+However, due to the high incentives currently being handed out by dominant taxi-hailing companies, such bait would prove insufficient.

 Why Do Investors Continue To Fund Losses?